sportsclimbs/sportclimbs-2/content/peak/stoney/horseshoe-quarry/horseshoe-quarry-upper-tier.md

 {.topo}

 **1. Brew Thyme (6a)**
-crackline right of arete
+The crackline right of the arete.

 **2. Thyme Out (6a)**
-wide crack and V niche
+A wide crack and V niche.

 **3. What's the Thyme (6a)**
-next crackline just left of corner
+The next crackline just left of corner.

 **4. Bridge Over the River Thyme (5)**
-corner line
+A corner line.

 **5. Bit of Spare Thyme (5+)**
-wall right of corner, almost on the arete.
+The wall right of the corner, almost on the arete.

 **6. Fat Betty (4+)**
-easy corner line
+Easy corner line.

 **7. Take Your Thyme(5+)**
-right wall of corner
+Right wall of corner.

 **8. Porridge (4+)**
-slim corner line just left of arete.
+Slim corner line just left of arete.
 Pleasant.

-**Crunch yer Nuts (4)**
+**Crunch yer Nuts (4)** ★
-★ fine wide crack system.
+Fine wide crack system.

-**9. Soggy Bottom Boys (6b+)**
+**9. Soggy Bottom Boys (6b+)** ★
-★ vague arete from left-hand end of terrace.
+Vague arete from left-hand end of terrace.
 A couple of hard moves

 **10. Man of Constant Sorrow (5+)**
 left-hand side of arete via crack low down.

-**11. Big Rock Candy Mountain (6a)**
+**11. Big Rock Candy Mountain (6a)** ★
-★ right-hand side of fine arete.
+The right-hand side of fine arete.

 **12. Everett's Arete (5+)**
-sharp arete on left-hand side.
+Takes the sharp arete on left-hand side.

 **Repulse (5)**
-left-hand of two newly cleaned lines
+The left-hand of two newly cleaned lines.

 **Prince of Wales (5+)**
-right-hand line.
+The right-hand line.

 **That Old DA Look (4)**
-short wall, groove and bulge to right.
+A short wall, groove and bulge to right.

 **FOP (6a)**
 Isolated face on right with tricky finish on slight nose.